jeffh/Hydrant/docs/source/getting_started.rst

 That's now going to crash your program when you try to treat NSNull as another object you expected (``NSArray``, ``NSNumber``, ``NSString``).
-Last time I checked no one liked crashes: you, your customers, Apple reviewers.
+Last time I checked no one liked crashes.
 And writing all the proper guard code starts becoming error-prone, boring, and adds a lot of noise to your code.

-But wait, I don't need to error check anything!
-Well, then you don't need to use Hydrant.
+But wait, you don't need to error check anything!
+Then you don't need to use Hydrant.
 Simple as that.
 No hard feelings that you're not using my library.

 Error Handling
 ==============

-Of course if you don't know when Hydrant failed to parse something that's just as unhelpful.
-So Hydrant mappers also return errors, which can be used to handle errors when parsing the source object.
+Of course, if you don't know when Hydrant failed to parse something that's just as unhelpful.
+So Hydrant mappers return errors, which can be used to handle errors when parsing the source object.
 There are three states after the mapper parses the source object::

     HYDError *error = nil;